U.S. Gives Huawei Another 90-Day Reprieve Amid Concerns Of Rural Service Disruptions

 The additional 46 Huawei affiliates now on the U.S. blacklist are located in countries including Denmark, France, India, Mexico, the United Kingdom and numerous other countries.

+Huawei decried what it called "unjust treatment," asking the U.S. to remove it from the list.

+"It's clear that this decision, made at this particular time, is politically motivated and has nothing to do with national security," the company said in a statement.
+"These actions violate the basic principles of free market competition.
+They are in no one's interests, including US companies.
+Attempts to suppress Huawei's business won't help the United States achieve technological leadership."

-The news follows tough talk from President Trump on Sunday, telling reporters he does "not want to do business at all" with Huawei.
+Monday's news follows tough talk from President Trump, who told reporters on Sunday that he does "not want to do business at all" with Huawei.

 The U.S. views Huawei as a national security threat, saying it has close links with the Chinese government and that its smartphones and network equipment could be used for surveillance by China.
 Huawei has denied such allegations.